VirtualBrainLab/vbl-docs/source/pinpoint/in_vivo_alignment.md

 Coming soon...

-### Toronto MRI transform
+### Qiu 2018 transform

-The Toronto MRI transform is based on an average MRI image from 12 p65 C57BL/6j mice that were alive at the time of scanning.
+The Qiu 2018 transform is based on an average MRI image from 12 p65 C57BL/6j mice that were alive at the time of scanning.
 The MRI volume was aligned to the CCF to estimate the warping function.
 The result was:

 `in vivo = (1.031 * ap, 0.952 * ml, 0.885* dv)`